Kpfranklin22/weather-dashboard/README.md

 and forecast for the next 5 days, and also create a button for that city to be able to revisit searched cities.
 The user can add as many cities to the weather dashboard as they can search!

+## License

+Please refer to the license in the repo